giscafer/laoui-bootstrap/doc/pages/components/datepickerPopup/datepickerPopup.md

 * `datepicker-template-url`
 <small class="badge">C</small>
 _(Default: `../../template/datepicker/datepicker.html`)_ -
-Add the ability to override the template used on the component (inner uib-datepicker).
+Add the ability to override the template used on the component (inner ui-datepicker).

 * `is-open`
 <small class="badge">$</small>